Appendices

 License

 If you include a license in the front matter or citation information for your document, a ‘Reuse’ section will automatically be added to the appendix.
-You can specify either a Creative Commons license, for example:
+Read more about specifying a license in Front Matter.

 Here is an example of a complete appendix including all the fields with an Attribution-ShareAlike Creative Commons license.